 - Make sure your doctor understands your limitations and needs.

-- Ask your doctor to write a letter explaining why you need the Elderly Waiver program to safely stay in your home.
+- Ask your doctor to submit a letter or updated medical record to Iowa Medicaid Enterprises (IME) and to the Administrative Law Judge, explaining why you need the Elderly Waiver program to safely stay in your home.

 A clear statement from your doctor stating that you would need to go to a nursing home if your Elderly Waiver care is canceled is very helpful for persuading IME and the Administrative Law Judge.